-Now to mention some important points.
+Now to mention some important points on the best approach.

-- It should be noted that the UPSC syllabus is vast, and therefore, it takes a minimum duration of at least a year to read through comprehensively.
+- It should be noted that the UPSC Syllabus is vast, and therefore, it takes a minimum duration of at least a year to read through comprehensively.
 Thus, make sure that you do not waste precious time reading from books that are not up to the mark or are below standard.
 By below standard, I mean books that might contain unauthenticated or incorrect information.

 - Make sure to take notes while reading from the IAS books that I have listed for you above.